 Without women’s natural affinity for politicians who espouse the “feel good” socialist agenda, I submit that none of this shift to the left would have been possible.
 The traditional liberals just don’t have the physical numbers to pull it off alone.

 The truth is that the shift away from traditional Christian American values began the day women were given the vote in 1920, and it continues to this very day.

-During the last 40 years, radical feminism has only made matters worse.
+And, during the last 50 years, radical feminism has only made matters worse.
 Its influence on women’s thinking is unparalleled.
-Women have, for decades, been convinced by their feminist leaders to trash any and all institutions established by Christian men on the ridiculous notion that men are the “purveyors of patriarchy” and the source “domination and oppression” of women, when in fact the reverse is true.
+Women have, for decades, been convinced by their feminist leaders to trash any and all institutions established by Christian men on the ridiculous notion that men are the “purveyors of patriarchy” and the source “domination and oppression” of women, when in fact, the reverse is true.

-This bizarre, and in many cases, subliminal premise therefore justifies the deconstruction of all institutions established by Christian men – governmental, military, judicial, political, ecclesiastical, familial and corporate – without due process.
+This bizarre, and in many cases, subliminal premise therefore justifies, in the twisted minds of these women, the deconstruction of all institutions established by Christian men – governmental, military, judicial, political, ecclesiastical, familial and corporate – without due process.

 These institutions are viewed as “sexist” just because they were established by men!
 This irrational hypothesis suits the liberals and socialists plan perfectly.
 They want the Christian establishment OUT, so that they can move IN, just like those involved in the Russian Revolution or the union worker riots.